Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: All Polynomial-time Nondeterministic Turing Machines Are Enumerable

-Next, we encode the order of $(M,k)$ to be so that the tuple $(M,k)$ should be the concatenation of the binary string representing $M$ itself followed by the order $10^k1$.
-Now the tuple $(M,k)$ is encoded as a binary string, which can be explained as an integer.
+We encode the order $k$ of the tuple $(M,k)$ by the string The complete encoding of the tuple $(M,k)$ is then the concatenation of the binary string representing $M$ with the string $10^k1$.
+The resulting binary string may again be interpreted as an integer.

-By this encoding, any integer that cannot be decoded is assumed to represent the trivial Turing machine with an empty next-move function.
-Every single-tape polynomial-time nondeterministic Turing machine will appear infinitely often in the enumeration since, given a polynomial-time nondeterministic Turing machine, we may prefix $1$'s at will to find larger and larger integers representing the same set of $(M,k)$.
-We denote such a polynomial-time nondeterministic Turing machine by $\widehat{M}_j$, where $j$ is the integer representing the tuple $(M,k)$, i.e., $j$ is the integer value of the binary string representing the tuple $(M,k)$.
+Under this encoding, any integer that cannot be decoded is assumed to represent the trivial Turing machine with an empty next-move function.
+For convenience, we write $\{(M,k)\}$ for the set of all polynomial-time nondeterministic Turing machines.
+The encoding just described yields a $(1,1)$ correspondence between the set $\{(M,k)\}$ of all polynomial-time nondeterministic Turing machines and $\mathbb{N}_1$ (once undecodable integers are identified with the trivial machine).
+In other words, the set $\{(M,k)\}$ of all polynomial-time nondeterministic Turing machines is enumerable.
+We denote the resulting enumeration by $e$.

-For convenience, we denote by $\{(M,k)\}$ the set of all polynomial-time nondeterministic Turing machines.
-Then, from the above arguments, we in fact have defined a $(1,1)$ correspondence between the set $\{(M,k)\}$ of all polynomial-time nondeterministic Turing machines and $\mathbb{N}_1$ if any integer that cannot be decoded is deemed to represent the trivial polynomial-time nondeterministic Turing machine.
-In other words, the set $\{(M,k)\}$ of all polynomial-time nondeterministic Turing machines is therefore enumerable.
-We further denote such an enumeration by $e$.
+Every single-tape polynomial-time nondeterministic Turing machine appears infinitely often in the enumeration $e$, since given a polynomial-time nondeterministic Turing machine $(M,k)$, we may prefix $1$'s at will to find larger and larger integers representing the same set of $(M,k)$.
+We denote the polynomial-time nondeterministic Turing machine corresponding to the integer $j$ by $\widehat{M}_j$, where $j$ is the integer value of the binary string encodes the tuple $(M,k)$.

-Therefore, we have arrived at the following important result: \begin{theoremsection} There exists a one-to-one correspondence between $\mathbb{N}_1$ and the set $\{(M,k)\}$ of all polynomial-time nondeterministic Turing machines.
-In other words, the set $\{(M,k)\}$ of all polynomial-time nondeterministic Turing machines is enumerable (i.e., all polynomial-time nondeterministic Turing machines are in the list of $e$), and all languages in $\mathcal{NP}$ are enumerable (with languages appearing multiple times).\Q.E.D \end{theoremsection}
+We have therefore established the following important result: \begin{theoremsection} There exists a one-to-one correspondence between $\mathbb{N}_1$ and the set $\{(M,k)\}$ of all polynomial-time nondeterministic Turing machines.
+Consequently, the set $\{(M,k)\}$ of all polynomial-time nondeterministic Turing machines is enumerable (i.e., every polynomial-time nondeterministic Turing machine appears in the list $e$), and all languages in $\mathcal{NP}$ are enumerable (with languages appearing multiple times).\Q.E.D \end{theoremsection}